About

 Approximately 365 students attend kindergarten through grade 5 classrooms at Lowell Elementary.
 We also welcome many AM and PM preschoolers enrolled in our developmental preschool, medically fragile preschool, and Headstart preschool programs.

-For the 2023-24 school year we have three kindergarten classrooms, three first grade classrooms, three second grade classrooms, three third grade classrooms, three fourth grade classrooms, and two fifth grade classrooms.
-We will add additional kindergarten and first grade sections in 24-25.
+For the 2024-25 school year we have four kindergarten classrooms, three first grade classrooms, three second grade classrooms, three third grade classrooms, two fourth grade classrooms, two fifth grade classrooms, and a 4/5 multiage classroom.

-Special Education services include a Resource Room, two Focus programs, two Distinguished classrooms (referred by the District as “Distinct”), and one Aspire classroom for students with significant disabilities (medically fragile).
+Special Education services include Resource, two Focus programs, two Distinct programs, and one Aspire program for students with significant disabilities (medically fragile).
 We have three special education preschool programs, including extended day programming (PCIS), serving different student groups in the AM and PM.

 A significant percentage of our students are multilingual, come from all over the world, and represent many races and ethnic groups.
 At this time, we have students and families who speak Amharic, Portuguese, Apache, Tagalog, Russian, Arabic, Cantonese, Mandarin, Spanish, Chuukese, Tigrinya, Somali, Oromo, Vietnamese, Farsi, Thai, French, Toishanese, Lingala, Fula, Italian, Japanese, Kannada, Korean, Mandingo, Marathi, Sindhi, Marshallese, Maya-Quiche, and Oromo.